Enforced disappearance: South Korea

 Political prisoners lie on the ground before execution by South Korean troops near Daejeon, South Korea.

 Forced disappearances and extrajudicial killings were openly used by the First Republic of Korea during the Jeju uprising, during the Korea War, and as part of the Bodo league massacre during the Korean war.
 A taboo to speak about these incidents lasted until the end of authoritarian rule in South Korea in 1988.

 During the persecution of alleged leftist sympathizers during the war, ordinary civilians under suspicion were rounded up and grouped into four groups A, B, C and D. Groups C and D were shot immediately and buried in unmarked mass graves.
 A and B were drafted and/or sent on to death marches or held in Bodo League reeducation facilities.

 Survivors and family members of extrajudicially killed and disappeared or re-educated persons faced death and forced disappearance if they talked about these incidences during the period of authoritarian rule.

-Many of the forced disappearances and accidentally discovered mass graves during authoritarian rule were falsely blamed on North Koreans or the People's Liberation Army of China.
+Many of the forced disappearances accidentally discovered mass graves during authoritarian rule were falsely blamed on North Koreans or the People's Liberation Army of China.
 South Korea is currently involved in shedding light on some of these incidences using the Truth and Reconciliation Commission.
 Some of the forced disappearance victims include high-profile politicians such as late South Korean President and Nobel Peace Prize laureate Kim Dae-jung, who was forcefully disappeared from his Tokyo hotel room.
 His attempted murder by throwing him with weights on his legs overboard into the open sea was coordinated by the National Intelligence Service and the Toa-kai yakuza syndicate.